GoekeLab/sg-nex-data/README.md

 ## Citing the SG-NEx project

-If you use the SG-NEx data in your research, please specify the [release version](#data-download) and the date of access ("The SG-NEx data [VERSION] was accessed on [DATE] at registry.opendata.aws/sg-nex-data"), and cite the pre-print that describes this data resource:
+The SG-NEx resource is described in:

 Chen, Ying, et al. "A systematic benchmark of Nanopore long read RNA sequencing for transcript level analysis in human cell lines." _bioRxiv_ (2021). doi: https://doi.org/10.1101/2021.04.21.440736

+Please cite this pre-print when using these data, and add the following details: "The SG-NEx data was accessed on [DATE] at registry.opendata.aws/sg-nex-data".

 ## Contact